-Form 8275-R is used by taxpayers and income tax preparers to disclose positions taken on a tax return that are contrary to Treasury regulations.
-The form is filed to avoid the portions of the accuracy-related penalty due to disregard of regulations or to a substantial understatement of income tax if the return position has a reasonable basis.
-It can also be used for disclosures relating to the preparer penalties for income tax understatements due to positions taken contrary to regulations.
+Form 8275 is used by taxpayers and income tax return preparers to disclose items or positions, except those taken contrary to a regulation, that are not otherwise adequately disclosed on a tax return for purposes of avoiding certain penalties.
+The form is filed to avoid the portions of the accuracy-related penalty due to disregard of rules or to a substantial understatement of income tax if the return position has a reasonable basis.
+It can also be used for disclosures relating to the preparer penalties for understatements due to unrealistic positions or disregard of rules.